Accenture Q4 drags Infosys, TCS, Wipro shares as client caution stays - BusinessToday

-Accenture's Q4 results dragged IT counters such as Tata Consultancy Services (TCS), Wipro, Infosys and HCL Technologies on Friday, even as the US-based company's organic revenue growth of 1.5 per cent in constant currency (CC) terms beat the consensus estimate and came in near the top end of its quarterly guidance.
+Accenture's Q4 results dragged IT counters such as Tata Consultancy Services (TCS), Wipro, Infosys and HCL Technologies on Friday, even as the Dublin-based company's organic revenue growth of 1.5 per cent in constant currency (CC) terms beat the consensus estimate and came in near the top end of its quarterly guidance.
 The FY26 (August ending) guidance by Accenture at 0.5-3.5 per cent also came in better than last year's starting point of 0-3 per cent, but the commentary around demand remained stubbornly non-committal – the upper end assumes zero recovery in macros, whereas the lower end allows for further deterioration, MOFSL noted.

 Infosys fell 1.46 per cent to Rs 1462.90.
 Wipro Ltd declined 1.47 per cent to Rs 238.40.
 HCL Technologies Ltd was down 1.2 per cent at Rs 1,406.30.
 TCS dropped 0.94 per cent to Rs 2,932.50.
 Tech Mahindra Ltd also fell1.03 per cent to Rs 1,429.05.